paulmakepeace/descrypi/README.md

 ### Scan

-To scan for machines, run `bin/descrypi scan <interface>`.
+To scan for machines, run `bin/descrypi scan [-i <interface>]`.
 You don't strictly need to do this if your Pi and workstation have been in communication recently but the network (ARP) cache can expire so this will refresh it.

 ### Find